-Skype, Adobe Connect or any other web based video conferencing can be held in classrooms, offices or anywhere there is a computer and network connection.
-This chart gives a quick sense of the main options (as of Fall 2013).
+Skype, Adobe Connect or any other web based video conferencing can be held in classrooms, offices or anywhere there is a computer and network connection. .
 You can reserve webcams and USB headsets from Media Resources by filling out the Media Equipment Request form.

 The Cisco systems use the H. 323 and SIP protocol to connect with other video conferencing systems from manufactures such as Cisco, Polycom, LifeSize, Sony, etc. There are five systems located across campus; these locations include Blanchard 213, Library 418, Kendade 107, Porter 108 and Reese 316.
 We also have a portable unit which can be set up in any meeting space that has a TV with HDMI input.

 The Cisco Codecs can support up to a four-way call using H. 323 or SIP protocol without the need for a bridging service.
 We also offer a desktop and mobile client called Cisco Jabber, which can be sent to remote users and allows them to connect to our Cisco systems from Mac, PC or mobile devices.

 Scheduling priority will be given to those events that most directly support the mission and curriculum of the college.
 The facility will be made available to the faculty, administrative and departmental offices and to student groups for co-curricular events.